crocs-muni/usable-cert-validation/_guides/openssl_cert-transparency.md

 1. Retrieve the Signed Certificate Timestamp (SCT) List from the session instance
 2. Create and initialize a structure containing records about public log servers
-3. Create and initialize a structure containg CT policy
+3. Create and initialize a structure containing a CT policy
 4. Validate the entire SCT list
 5. Deinitialize